eric-do/grocery-list/README.md

 # Example
 heroku pg:push groceries postgresql-convex-03452 --app hrsf-grocery-list
 ```
-Following the add-on of Heroku Postgres, the `DATABASE_URL` environment variable will be added to deployment.
-It's already configured in the app code.
+The `DATABASE_URL` environment variable is automatically added with the Heroku Postgres add-on.

+This app code already references the environment variable.

 ### Enable automatic deployment
 At this point automatic deployment can be enabled so deploys happen automatically when code is merged to `master`.
 You may need to do a manual deployment first.